Back in 1995, when I was 13 years old, flashcards were the method to learn languages.

 Now, they’re our portals to the world.

-For Spanish language students, smartphones make awesome learning tools.
+They help us achieve our language goals, and for Spanish language students, they make awesome learning tools.

 And, after integrating flashcard learning into your daily routine, Spanish will always be present in your mind.

 This post will take you on a journey to the world of Spanish flashcards in all of their forms.
 It’ll give you the best resources out there, so you can choose the format you want and the way you want to learn.